openzipkin/openzipkin.github.io/pages/extensions_choices.md

    - When `SPAN_STORAGE_TYPE=kafka` and `zipkin-thrift`, Jaeger reads Zipkin v1 thrift encoded span messages from a Kafka topic.
      - Note: The above is a [deprecated practice](https://github.com/openzipkin/zipkin/tree/master/zipkin-collector/kafka#legacy-encoding) in Zipkin.
 Most instrumentation bundle multiple spans per message in v2 format.
  - [Pitchfork](https://github.com/HotelsDotCom/pitchfork)
-   - Pitchfork exposes the same HTTP POST endpoints Zipkin does
+   - Pitchfork exposes the same HTTP POST endpoints Zipkin does.
+It can also consume spans from a Kafka topic or a RabbitMQ queue.
      - http port 9411 accepts `/api/v1/spans` (thrift, json) and `/api/v2/spans` (json, proto) POST requests.

 Did we miss a server extension or alternative?
 Please open a pull-request to